How the Tax Administration uses the amounts that would otherwise be refunded

 The corporation should additionally pay €1,000 VAT by 14 October.
 On 14 October, the corporation sends the Tax Administration a payment of €1,000 and uses the reference number for self-assessed taxes (for the bank transfer).
 The purpose of this payment was to pay the VAT that falls due on that date.

-However, within just one day, the bank does not have enough time to transfer the payment to the Tax Administration.
+The date when the refund is generated – 16 September – occurs earlier than the date of payment: 14 October.
 As a result, the Tax Administration uses the corporation's refund as payment of the VAT.
 The amount will either wait for any upcoming taxes to fall due, or alternatively, the Tax Administration may refund it to the corporation.
 The outcome depends on what settings the corporation had made in MyTax for its refund time and refund limit.

 How is a refund due to changes in income tax used?